 Except in rare cases, no one can become a naturalized U.S. citizen without first getting a green card.
-To qualify for citizenship, you must have held the green card and been physically present in the U.S. for a certain period of time.
-You should also be a person of good moral character, have a knowledge of the English language and be familiar with American government and history.
+To qualify for citizenship, you must have held a green card and been physically present in the U.S. for a certain period of time.
+You should also be a person of good moral character, have a knowledge of the English language, and be familiar with the American government and history.

 In addition, you must also be at least 18 years old.
-Most people, in order to qualify for naturalization, are required to have held a green card a minimum of five years.
-At least one half of that time must have been spent physically inside U.S. boundaries.
-If you leave the country and remain absent for a year or more, this wipes out any time counted toward the five year total.
-Absences of fewer than six months do not affect the five year waiting period.
-If you are married to a U.S. citizen, you need have only held a green card for three years to qualify for naturalization.
+Most people, in order to qualify for naturalization, are required to have held a green card for a minimum of five years.
+At least one-half of that time must have been spent physically inside U.S. boundaries.
+If you leave the country and remain absent for a year or more, this wipes out any time counted toward the five-year total.
+Absences of fewer than six months do not affect the five-year waiting period.
+If you are married to a U.S. citizen, you need to have only held a green card for three years to qualify for naturalization.
 You may file a naturalization application no more than three months before any required period of U.S. residency has been completed.
 If your American citizen spouse is employed abroad by the U.S. government, there is no waiting period and no required residency period to get U.S. citizenship.
 You may apply for naturalization as soon as you receive your green card.

 We firmly believe that the internet should be available and accessible to anyone, and are committed to providing a website that is accessible to the widest possible audience, regardless of circumstance and ability.

 To fulfill this, we aim to adhere as strictly as possible to the World Wide Web Consortium’s (W3C) Web Content Accessibility Guidelines 2.1 (WCAG 2.1) at the AA level.
 These guidelines explain how to make web content accessible to people with a wide array of disabilities.
 Complying with those guidelines helps us ensure that the website is accessible to all people: blind people, people with motor impairments, visual impairment, cognitive disabilities, and more.